 Easy Southern Style Green Beans

-Now these easy Southern Green Beans combines fresh green beans, smoked bacon, and onion into the most mouth watering side imaginable.
+Now, these easy Southern Green Beans combine fresh green beans, smoked bacon, and onion into the most mouth-watering side imaginable.

 - Prep Time: 20 minutes

 - Cook Time: 90 minutes